 In November 1639 during the Swedish invasion the castle was completely plundered and burned to the ground by Swedish army.

 Maria Theresa of Savoia (born Lichtenstein) has restored the destroyed castle and lived here for over half a century.
 She built hospitals, churches and significantly influenced the development of the local region.
 Her death in 1772 has put the castle into a forgotten state once again which caused the main palace to be destroyed.

 Civil, symbolic or protestant ceremonies are available any day, any time – on request.
-Ceremony can be held outside in the chapel or in the garden.
+Ceremony can be held outside in garden or at the chapel.

-The garxden can accommodate around 60 people, as well as the space inside.
+The garden can accommodate around 60 people, as well as the space inside.